azubiri/MK2EE/README.md

 - [ ] Solder 1 EncoderPCB2
 - [ ] Solder 1 SupplyPCB

+(see some important information in the README file inside mk2ee_kicad_project)

 ### Firmware Part
 - [x] Test EncoderPCB with a Nucleo Board F303RE
 - [x] Test DriverPCB with a Nucleo Board F303RE